Skip to main content

 • Verify credentials are correct

-• Check authentication type matches your API (Bearer vs. Basic vs. API Key)
+• Check authentication type matches your API (Bearer Token, Basic Auth, or Custom Header)

 • Test with same credentials in Postman